-To help you pick the best option, we’ve created a list of the top fonts to use for a cover letter.
+To help you make a polished job application, we’ve created a list of the top fonts for a cover letter and tips on which one to choose depending on your target position.

 1. Helvetica